The Garden Grazer

 Instructions

-• Chop romaine, bell pepper, tomatoes, and green onions.
-Rinse and drain black beans.
+• Prepare veggies: Chop the romaine, bell pepper, tomatoes, and green onions.
+Cook the corn if needed.
+Rinse and drain the black beans.

-• Place all salad ingredients in a large bowl.
+• Assemble: Place all salad ingredients in a large bowl.

 Notes